Flytrex Preparing Aerial Food Delivery in North Carolina

 Holly Springs engineers said the town will crawl before walking, and walk before running.
 The plan is to first deliver meals within the line of sight, in order to establish how efficient and effective domestic drone deliveries can be without breaching the FAA’s thoroughly established beyond visual line-of-sight (BVLOS) regulations.
 Eventually, however, Holly Springs wants Flytrex drones to operate at night, over people, and potentially begin BVLOS flights with proper authorization.

 While the town began using drone technology to survey and inspect construction sites as early as 2014, Levitt said the UAS Integration Pilot Program and Flytrex’s activities in North Carolina will soon develop cohesive “roadways in the sky” by slowly implementing these aerial deliveries.
 When we initially reported on this venture, it was medical supplies that were at the forefront of these proposed aerial tests.
-According to North Carolina’s Department of Transportation Aviation Spokesperson, James Pearce, food and medical supplies aren’t all that different, however, in terms of transportation.
+According to North Carolina’s Department of Transportation Aviation Spokesperson, James Pearce, food service management and medical supplies aren’t all that different, however, in terms of transportation.

 “One thing that’s really interesting about the Holly Springs part of it is how similar food delivery and medical equipment delivery is,” Pearce said.
 “You have to keep things level and secure and at a certain temperature, they have to get there within a certain amount of time.
 By using food and medical supplies, we’re testing the same types of operations.”